Bayesian experimental design without posterior calculations: an adversarial approach: Further details of pharmacokinetic example

 \subsection{Results using \cite{Foster:2020} approaches}

-The main paper presents results for SIG optimisation using the PCE method from \cite{Foster:2020}.
-Code to reproduce this analysis is available at \url{https://github.com/dennisprangle/pyro/tree/sgboed-reproduce}.
-Figure \ref{fig:pk_PCE} shows the designs produced by the PCE method after 1 and 2 hours.
-Designs for 100 replications are shown, which were computed in parallel.
+The main paper presents results for SIG optimisation for the pharmacokinetic example using methods from \cite{Foster:2020}.
+An adaptation of their code to reproduce our analysis is available at \url{https://github.com/dennisprangle/pyro/tree/sgboed-reproduce}. \cite{Foster:2020} propose several methods.
+First we discuss prior contrastive estimation (PCE), as we found it converged most quickly for this application, and is therefore the method we report in the main paper to give a lower bound on the speed for methods from this paper.

+To investigate convergence of PCE we considered designs produced after 1 and 2 hours.
+Figure \ref{fig:pk_PCE} shows these designs, for 100 replications of the optimisation algorithm, which were computed in parallel.
 The designs after 2 hours are slightly different, suggesting that the method has not yet fully converged.
+In the main paper we report results after 1 hour, taking this as a lower bound on the time required for convergence.

-There are 3 clusters of design points, around\footnote{ We report these only to the nearest integer, which is less precise than cluster locations for other methods elsewhere in the paper.
-This is because the design points are much more variable here.} $t=1,4,14$.
+Figure \ref{fig:pk_PCE} has 3 clusters of design points, around\footnote{ We report these only to the nearest integer, which is less precise than cluster locations for other methods elsewhere in the paper.
+This is because the design points here are more variable across replications.} $t=1,4,14$.
 The points are more spread out around these clusters than the ADV results from the main paper, but this may be due to incomplete convergence, as discussed shortly.

 \cite{Foster:2020} propose several alternatives to PCE, and indeed PCE is not their overall recommendation.
 For instance it is only guaranteed to converge to the optimal design in the limit of a large number of Monte Carlo samples being used to estimate gradients in each iteration.
-However for this example we found other methods were slower or less numerically stable, as we describe now.
+However for this example we found the other methods were slower or less numerically stable, as we describe now.

-We also attempted to implement the Barber-Agakov (BA) and adaptive contrastive estimation (ACE\footnote{ In this subsection ACE refers to this method and not the ACE method of \cite{Overstall:2017}.}) methods of \cite{Foster:2020}.
+We also attempted to implement the Barber-Agakov (BA) and adaptive contrastive estimation (ACE2\footnote{ We refer to this as ACE2 to distinguish it from the ACE method of \cite{Overstall:2017} discussed elsewhere in the paper.}) methods of \cite{Foster:2020}.
 Both methods involve a neural network to map observations $y$ to an approximate posterior for $\theta$, $N(\mu(y), \Sigma(y))$.
-We used a neural network with 2 fully connected layers with 16 hidden units and ReLU activation functions.
-A final linear layer produces 9 outputs: three are used for $\mu$ and the remainder for a Cholesky factor for $\Sigma(y)$.
+We used a neural network with 2 fully connected layers of 16 hidden units and ReLU activation functions.
+A final linear layer produces 9 outputs: 3 are used for $\mu$ and the other 6 for a Cholesky factor for $\Sigma(y)$.